pradeepsiva20/Experiment-08-Encoders-and-decoders-/README.md

 ### Step 3:
 perform or operation for encoder and and logic for decoders.

-### PROGRAM
-/*
-Program for Endocers and Decoders  and verify its truth table in quartus using Verilog programming.
-Developed by: S.PRADEEP
-RegisterNumber: 212222100034
-*/

 ### Step 4:
 perform RTL LOGIC and get waveform.